alexstrat/cube-get/README.md

 ### Example

-Get the IPs of cube_request done today at 9:30 in the morning over 30 minutes :
+Get the IPs in `cube_request` done today at 9:30 in the morning over 30 minutes :

 ```bash
 $ cube-get event 'cube_request(ip)' --start today@9:30 --over 30m
 ```

-Get the number of request of last week week-end (7 days before) starting at 7:30 for each hours :
+Get the number of requests of last week's week-end (7 days before) starting at 7:30 for each hours :

 ```bash
 $ cube-get metric 'sum(cube_request)' --start today-7d@7:30 --over 2d --step 1h